Last Updated: May 20, 2021

 2. Facebook gross revenue for Q2 of 2018 was $5.1 billion.

 (Source: Facebook Investor)

 This was an increase of 31% from 2017.
 While the overall growth rate has slowed, Facebook continues to reach new heights every single year.
-Facebook revenue 2020 is predicted to increase as well.
+Facebook revenue for 2021 is predicted to increase as well.

 There’s no rest for social media.

 3. 93% of social media advertisers rely on Facebook ads.